 Do you toss and turn the night before an important negotiation?
 Do you enter into a negotiation afraid you will lose?
 Does facing one more negotiation make you want to volunteer to do anything but that?
 If so, this book is for you.
-It is intended, in plain words, to give architects everywhere and the parties with whom they work the keys needed to negotiate and profit from negotiation.
+It is intended in plain words to give you and architects everywhere the keys you need to negotiate and to profit from your negotiations.
 Or maybe you're an architect who loves to negotiate and are just looking for some new ways to win.
 This book is for you also.
 You'll find lots of tips in it and, I venture to say, a new idea or two.